numpy/numpy/doc/source/reference/security.rst

   or dtype such as ``float64``, ``float32``, or ``int64`` to reduce complexity.

-When working with non-trivial untrusted data, it is advisable to sandbox the analysis to guard against memory exhaustion and potential other privilege escalation.
+When working with non-trivial untrusted data, it is advisable to sandbox the analysis to guard against potential privilege escalation.
 This is especially advisable if further libraries based on NumPy are used since these add additional complexity and potential security issues.